Inumong/weather/README.md

-# weather
+# Weather
-Simple weather forecasting CLI based bash script for linux environment.
+This is very simple and funny just gitclone and run bash